coder/coder/docs/templates.md

 | └─ nodejs (linux, amd64)     |            |
 | api_token.backend            | ephemeral  |

-When a workspace is deleted, all related resources are destroyed.
+When a workspace is deleted, all resources are destroyed.

 ## Variables